yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 e51549349dd7b98ff30281211fe281247c32922d259fc12b0abf7b2110114d03
 ```

-C. *Intermediate code (passphrase*) created by the future coin/note owner to outsource work to a minter/engraver.
-Both this information and the seed are released only to the minter/engraver.*
+C. *Intermediate code, prefixed with passphrase, is created by the future coin/note owner prior to outsourcing work to a minter/engraver.
+Both this information and the associated seed are released only to the minter/engraver.*
 ```
 % bx token-new -l 0 -s 0 'knock knock' e5154934
 ```